rdwatters/ryan-at-confab/content/post/confab-day-1.md

 ## Challenge Your Content Assumptions and Get a Free Puppy (Opening Keynote)

 [**Ann Handley, Chief Content Officer, MarketingProfs**](http://confabevents.com/events/central-2017/ann-handley)

-No notes to share other than:

-* Ann

 ## Structured Content Across the Redesign Process (Breakout)